hoonpark7442/TIL/ruby/rails-router-internals.md

 - the router knows where to send you.

-where the router comes into plays in terms of the life cycle of your apps
+the first step to investigating how the router works is, of course, by identifying exactly where it is. you have to figure out where the router comes into plays in terms of the life cycle of your apps

 ```
 -> bin/rails middleware